zopefoundation/RestrictedPython/docs/contributing/index.rst

 +++++++++++++++++++++++++++++

 If you want to contribute to this package, please prepare a development environment that includes ``git``, ``tox``, and several Python versions available through a Python manager such as ``pyenv``.
-Please read the part of :ref:`understand` first.
+Please read the section :ref:`understand` first.

 For all commits, you must run the tests locally with ``tox`` before pushing to the central repository.